weeyin83/azureusergroup/content/how-to.md

 ## New Country/Region Page

-If you think another page should be created please feel free to create it under /content/post and then create an index.md file.
+If you think another page should be created for a country or a region please feel free to create it under /content/post and then create an index.md file.

 The config.toml file at the root of the source code should also be modified to update the navigation menu.